SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 Multiple AI models, human reviewers, or domain perspectives can review the same metadata object before high-impact use.

+### 6. Meaning-Aware RAG

+RAG systems can use creator-approved metadata to retrieve not only relevant text, but also relevant questions, semantic movement, and contextual structure.

 ---

 ## Minimal Safe Implementation